cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - pwdU, an opaque byte string containing the user's password
-- metadata, a RequestMetadata structure
+- blind, a RequestMetadata structure
 - request, a CredentialRequest structure
 - response, a CredentialResponse structure